johnclyde/acorn/README.md

 Hit F5.
 This will open up a new VS Code window.
 Use this window to open `~/acorn-library`.
 You'll use this instance of VS Code to test our your local changes.

-# Cross-platform builds

-You need various build tools to do a cross-platform build.
+# Dependencies for cross-platform release

+To create new releases, you need to build for all supported platforms, which you can do from Linux.
+You will need these dependencies.

+All commands are run from `~/acorn`.

 ```
-rustup target add <TODO: fill these out once it works>
+rustup target add x86_64-pc-windows-msvc
+cargo install xwin
+xwin --accept-license splat --output ~/.xwin

+# A workaround for case insensitivity that xwin for some reason doesn't autofix
+cp ~/.xwin/sdk/lib/um/x86_64/directml.lib ~/.xwin/sdk/lib/um/x86_64/DirectML.lib
+cp ~/.xwin/sdk/lib/um/x86_64/pathcch.lib ~/.xwin/sdk/lib/um/x86_64/PathCch.lib
 ```

-Also, install the "Build Tools for Visual Studio" from the web.
+TODO: get this working, then document it.

 # Creating new releases

 When we create a new release, we release a new language server, and then a new VSCode extension.

+All commands are run from `~/acorn`.

 1. Bump the version using the `version.py` tool.

 ```
-~/acorn$ ./python/version.py 0.0.1
+./python/version.py 0.0.1
 ```

 2. Do the cross-platform build.

 ```
-~/acorn$ ./crossbuild.sh
+./crossbuild.sh
 ```

 3. Make a tag for the new language server release, "v" plus the version.